Born Free: Plot

-Joy and George travel to Meru National Park where they aim to release Elsa.
-Initially, they attempt to introduce Elsa to a male lion, which does not go to plan – they leave her overnight with a fresh zebra kill but return in the morning to find her all by herself.
-Elsa is constantly taken out to the bush but fails to make a kill, getting attacked by a warthog on one of these outings.
-Eventually, Joy and George decide to leave Elsa in the bush for at least a week and change the location of their camp so that Elsa can become more independent.
-However, they find her severely injured (possibly by wild lions).
-Joy still believes that she can teach Elsa to survive as she opposes sending her to a zoo, where she will have no freedom.
-This proves to be a good decision as Elsa eventually starts leaving the Adamsons for days at a time and eventually makes several kills.
-The Adamsons thus take her out for her final test – an attempt to join a wild pride.
-Elsa manages to fight a wild lioness and is accepted into the pride – Joy and George are overjoyed at their success but promise to see their dear friend again when they return to Kenya.
+The Adamsons bring Elsa to the Meru National Park to begin her rehabilitation.
+They start off by trying to introduce her to a wild lion along with a kill.
+This does not go to plan as they return the next day only to find Elsa all alone.
+Elsa continually fails to make a kill, being attacked by a warthog during one attempt.
+Eventually, the Adamsons decide to leave Elsa for a week in the bush to encourage her to become more independent.
+However, they find her severely injured, possibly by wild lions.
+George now believes Elsa cannot survive so she must be sent to a zoo, which Joy opposes, wanting Elsa to have her freedom.
+This proves to be a good decision because Elsa eventually leaves for days at a time, making several kills by herself.
+When she comes into season, she is taken out for her final test: joining a wild pride.
+Despite initially being attacked, Elsa is accepted into a pride much to Joy and George's relief.

-A year later, the Adamsons return to Kenya and are given a week to find Elsa.
-They are overjoyed to see that Elsa has succeeded as a wild lion and is now the mother of three cubs.
-However, Joy and George both agree that they will not interact with the cubs, allowing them to survive as wild lions.
+A year later, the Adamsons return to Kenya in search of Elsa.
+They are delighted to discover that she has thrived as a wild lion and is now a mother to three cubs.
+However, Joy and George decide to let the cubs remain wild instead of hand-rearing them as they did with Elsa and her sisters.